modern-skirting-boards

 Room-by-Room Skirting Board Selection

 Each room in your home may require different considerations when it comes to choosing skirting boards.
-For instance, in living rooms or bedrooms, you may want to opt for taller, more decorative boards to create a sense of luxury.
+For instance, in living rooms or bedrooms with high ceilings, you may want to opt for taller, more decorative boards to create a sense of luxury and enhance visual balance.
 In contrast, for kitchens or bathrooms, where practicality is key, shorter, moisture-resistant skirting boards, such as those made from PVC, may be a more appropriate choice.

 Finishing Touches